LaunchCodeEducation/gis-devops/src/objectives.rst

 ..
   TODO: do we fit Security in here?
-  - Importancne of Security Culture in your organization
+  - Importance of Security Culture in your organization
   - Awareness of OWASP guidelines
   - Introduction to security vulnerabilities
   - Introduction to security tools